datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 an open-source (code repository [here](https://gitlab.com/howtobuildup/phoenix)), end-to-end AI platform designed to help peacebuilders and mediators analyze social media data, informing effective strategies for conflict prevention and resolution.
-Since January 2025 phoenix has been open to the public and you can apply for a Phoenix account, [here](https://howtobuildup.org/phoenix/).
+Since January 2025 phoenix has been open to the public and you can apply for a Phoenix account [here](https://howtobuildup.org/phoenix/).

 In this article, we’ll explore the challenges Build Up faced, the solutions datavaluepeople